liris-xr/6dof-vr-thermal-feedback/README.md

  > 2. **Fall off:** Varies the thermal feedback based on inverse square law (No spatial awareness).
  >3. **Spatial:** Like the name suggests, the thermal feedback is computed based on the scatial orientation of the user.
 >
->__For Spatial source:__ In the layers dropdown, select all the layers you want the Source to detect.
-Make sure the user layer is included.
-For the player game objct, it is recommended to use a *capsule* 3D object which is attached to the XR Origin.
+>__For Spatial source:__ In the layers dropdown, select all the layers you want the Thermal Source to detect.
+Make sure the layer with the Thermal Listener is included.

-4. Themal Devices
+4. Themal Devices (Fans/Lights). **(Make sure the positions of your thermal devices in real world matches that of virtual scene.)**
+5. Thermal Follower *(ThermalFollower.cs)*
+> Make this the parent game object for all the thermal devices in the scene and choose XR Origin for Position and Rotation to follow.
+This will make the thermal devices to follow the user when they move.

-5. Thermal Controller
+6. Thermal Controller *(ThermalController.cs)*
+> Add to the list, all the Thermal Sources and Thermal Devices in the scene accordingly.